Classic Deviled Eggs are the perfect appetizer for the holidays or anytime of the year. They are so easy to make and everyone loves them.

 Bring a pot of water to a boil.
 Lower to a simmer and then carefully place the eggs in the pot.
 Let simmer for 12-14 minutes and then transfer them into an ice water bath to stop the cooking process.
 (Or use my Instant Pot Hard Boiled Eggs method.)

-- Peel the eggs and cut them in half length-wise.
+Peel the eggs and cut them in half length-wise.
 Place the egg whites onto a serving platter and the egg yolks into a bowl.
 Mash the egg yolks with a fork and then add the mayonnaise, mustard, white vinegar, salt and pepper.
-Mix until smooth and creamy.
+Mix until smooth and creamy. (photo 1)

-- Fill the center of each egg white with the deviled egg filling.
+Fill the center of each egg white with the deviled egg filling and top with a sprinkle of paprika. (photos 3 and 4)

 - Use eggs that are at least 1 week old for easy to peel eggs.